hbendale/api-interface/training/README.md

     GET /login/

-by calling this endpoint with the mandatory baseAuth header (username: DiveIn password: 1234) an response is expected like
+by calling this endpoint with the mandatory baseAuth header (username: DiveIn password: 1234) a response is expected like

     200 Login successful!